 My food and wine path was never planned.
 I fell into this journey by accident and have loved every step.
-Way back when, I had a career in the Biotech industry and then in the Computer Engineering arena.
-I now smile, because when I was in Biochemistry lab as a college student they always warned us not to ingest any of the materials we were working with, but now I have entered the world of cooking where I must eat and taste another kind of science experiments.
+Way back when, I had a career in the Biotech industry, and later in the Computer Engineering arena.
+I now smile, because when I was in Biochemistry lab as a college student, we were warned not to ingest any of the materials we were working with, but now I have entered the world of cooking, a form of science where I must eat and taste all experiments.